Contact Nikolaos Toumasis

 Background

-Nikolaos Toumasis is an environmental scientist with expertise in the multidisciplinary study of ecological resilience.
+Dr Nikolaos Toumasis is an environmental scientist with expertise in the multidisciplinary study of ecological resilience.
+He is a specialist in European Union Law-governance and integration, combining legal expertise with deep knowledge of Soil Erosion Dynamics, Soil Monitoring Law, European history, institutions, policy processes, and socio cultural dynamics.
+Alongside this, he has a strong expertise in applied computer science and AI, supported by advanced training through Harvard’s University CS50 programme, with strong capabilities in Python programming, algorithmic problem solving, and AI driven application development.
+He holds a PhD in Landscape Resilience, specialising in how ecological, soil, and hydrological systems respond to environmental pressures and how nature based solutions can enhance the adaptive capacity of landscapes under climate change.
+Bringing these fields together, Nikolaos works at the intersection of governance, digital innovation, and environmental science to support evidence based, technologically informed approaches to sustainability and resilience.
 He applies basic scientific and practical problems at the intersection of ecology, hydroclimatology, water quality, geomorphology, and integrated land-water management from a whole system perspective.
-Nikolaos has specific interest in computational -Integrated Catchment Modelling, Coding and Analytics.
+Nikolaos has specific interest in computational-Integrated Catchment Modelling, Coding and Analytics.
 Landscape rehabilitation and restoration, geomorphology-ecology interactions in river-floodplain systems, and coastal erosion are the three primary areas of focus for Nikolao's research group.
 Statistical and time series analyses of suspended ecology dynamics in wetlands and field surveys to ascertain ecological responses to soil processes and human interventions are just a few of the many methods used in this research area, which covers spatial and temporal scales.

 Current activities

-· Take responsibility for organising resources and effective decision-making in support of excellence in research and teaching.
+Resource management: Took responsibility for organising resources and supporting effective decision‑making in research and teaching.

-· Support colleagues in research, student supervision, teaching, and grant proposal writing.
+Collegial support: Supported colleagues in research activities, student supervision, teaching, and the preparation of grant proposals.

-· Contribute to the effective operation of the theme and centre.
+Centre contribution: Contributed to the effective operation and development of the research theme and centre.

 -''Securing Lawtonian Landscape Resilience'' (PhD_Funded under CENTA)